-2.2.3.3 Caltrain Extension Tunneling Option
+2.2.2.3 Caltrain Extension Tunneling Option

-Use of tunneling rather than cut-and-cover trenching was evaluated for constructing the Caltrain Downtown Extension Alternative, and was selected as the Locally Preferred Alternative, as shown on Figure 2.2-9.
-Given the geology along the Caltrain Extension alignments, tunneling appears to be feasible only for that portion of the alignments between Townsend Street and Folsom Street.
-This construction technique would involve the underpinning (additional support) of the buildings on the curve between Townsend and Second Streets.
+Use of tunneling rather than cut-and-cover trenching was also evaluated for constructing the Caltrain Downtown Extension Alternative.
+Given the geology along the Caltrain Extension alignments, tunneling appears to be feasible only for that portion of the alignments between Townsend Street and Folsom Boulevard.
+This optional construction technique would involve the underpinning (additional support) of the buildings on the curve between Townsend and Second Streets.

 Geology for this portion of the alignments is characterized as fractured rock.
 This geology is not suited for standard tunnel boring machines, so a highly specialized tunneling technique known as the "stacked drift" approach was evaluated.
 This approach, although more costly than most tunneling approaches, was selected to virtually eliminate the risk of tunnel collapse.

 Given that the proposed construction technique for tunneling has an extremely low likelihood of collapse or tunnel failure and given that buildings would be underpinned prior to construction, the buildings under which the tunnel would pass would not need to be vacated during the construction period.

-2.2.3.4 Accommodation of High-Speed Rail
+2.2.2.4 Accommodation of High-Speed Rail

-As shown on the plans and described in this section, the curves along the Caltrain Extension Alternatives all have radii greater than 493 feet, which is the minimum design curve radius for existing European (French and German) high-speed train equipment.7 This minimum radius requirement was a critical factor for the placement of Caltrain alignment alternatives under Second Street.
+As shown on the plans and described in this section, the curves along the Caltrain Extension Alternatives all have radii greater than 493 feet, which is the minimum design curve radius for existing European (French and German) high-speed train equipment.
+This minimum radius requirement was a critical factor for the placement of Caltrain alignment alternatives under Second Street.
 Specifically, the Second Street alignment allows for curves with radii greater than 493 feet leading from Second Street into the Transbay Terminal for both Caltrain Alternatives.